ottenwbe/bosh-install/README.md

 1. Create an IAM user in your AWS console.
 There are several good tutorials out there that can help you with that, e.g., https://bosh.io/docs/aws-iam-users.html#create

-1. Create a local file ```terraform.tfvars``` to hold your aws credentials.
+1. Create a local file ```src/terraform.tfvars``` to hold your aws credentials.
 Otherwise you have to retype the credentials with every change.

     ```bash
     cd src